C2SM/git-course/advanced/slides/slides.md

 <br>

-We will walk through a real change to this repository, then you will practise the same workflow on <https://github.com/C2SM/c2sm-git-example>.
+We will walk through a real change to this repository, then you will practice the same workflow on <https://github.com/C2SM/c2sm-git-example>.

 ---

 # It Starts With an Issue

-- An issue describes **what is wrong or missing, and why** — before any code is written
+- An issue describes **what is wrong or missing, and why** - before any code is written
 - It is the place to agree on an approach before someone spends a day on it
 - Labels, assignees and milestones make a backlog searchable months later